-Ambient occlusion in Eduard
+Ambient occlusion layer in Eduard

 Ambient occlusion simulates the exposure of terrain locations to ambient lighting.
 Ambient occlusion adds depth and texture to a shading.